You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 Because processed meats are linked with cancer, you have two good reasons to steer clear of these foods whenever possible.

-Another answer to the question “how to lose weight without counting calories” involves cooking at home as often as you can.
+Another answer to “how to lose weight without counting calories” involves cooking at home as often as possible.

 Studies show that a higher frequency of dining out at fast food or sit-down restaurants is associated with a higher body mass index (BMI).